 That is it!

-Honestly the hardest part is measuring!
-Using the dry wall anchors is fairly easy, but they make your shelves much more stable.
+Honestly the hardest part is measuring for the length of the shelf!
+Using the drywall anchors is fairly easy, but they make your shelves much more stable.

 What do you think?